1. MagTech Ultra

 This brand has a lot less information on their site.

-The SDS lists wood fiber as a component, and 0.2% undisclosed ingredients.
 On the website, they claim it’s zero VOC but they do not show any testing.
-Though if their ingredient list is accurate then that should be correct.
+However, if their ingredient list is accurate than that should be correct.

 The website doesn’t mention where it is made.
 I called them and they didn’t know on the main inquiry line.